 She is co-editor of the Days of Roses poetry anthologies and was highly commended in the Faber New Poets 2013/14 competition.
-Her poems have appeared in various magazines and anthologies, including Poetry Wales, Magma, Best British Poetry 2014 (Salt) and VP's Pocket Horizon.
-Her debut pamphlet, The Wild Gods, was published by Valley Press in March 2016.
+Her poems have appeared in various magazines and anthologies, including Poetry Wales, Magma, Best British Poetry 2014 (Salt) and Pocket Horizon.
+Her publications with Valley Press include her debut pamphlet The Wild Gods (2016), and her translation of Christel Wiinblad's Danish collection My Little Brother (2020).

 The eighteen poems that comprise Malene Engelund’s debut pamphlet, The Wild Gods, reveal a distinctly Nordic imagination, punctured with rich colour, shadows and light.